pallets/flask/docs/views.rst

 methods defined by the class.
 It even knows how to handle subclasses that override or define other methods.

+The standard HTTP ``QUERY`` method is also supported by defining a ``query`` method.
+This is useful for safe, idempotent queries that need to send a request body.

 We can make a generic ``ItemAPI`` class that provides get (detail), patch (edit), and delete methods for a given model.
 A ``GroupAPI`` can provide get (list) and post (create) methods.